keboola/connection-docs/tutorial/manipulate/index.md

 - execute the queries, and
 - store the result in Storage again.

-To see if the transformation job was successful, go to **Jobs**, or click on the little **Transformations job has been scheduled** window that pops up after a transformation starts running.
+To see if the transformation job was successful, go to **Jobs**, or click on the small **Transformations job has been scheduled** window that pops up after a transformation starts running.

 Having learned to set up a transformation, you can now